Avin008/hand-emojis-interpreter/README.md

 # hand-emojis-interpreter

-A Hand emoji app that can display hand emojis with their meaning.
+A Web app that can display hand emojis with their meaning.

 # Built Using